Xinjiang, China

 Others | or just click on the map |

 Xinjiang, the north western Autonomous Region of China, covers the old land routes into China.
 Much of Xinjiang, the largest province, is desert with patchy vegetation only suitable for light grazing.
 It was settled by central Asian tribes over the centuries who look more to the countries to the north and west than to Beijing.
 Most of its people are Turkish speaking Muslims; there are Uyghurs but also Mongolian; Kyrgyz; Tajik; Hui and Kazakh people.
-[Note: Uigur is variously spelled Uyghur or Uighur or Uygur] As a border zone it has only periodically been under Chinese control.
+[Note: Uigur is variously spelled Uyghur or Uighur or Uygur] As a border zone it has only been periodically under Chinese control.
 It was considered part of China whenever China was a powerful nation : the Han; Tang; Mongol and Qing dynasties.
 With such an arid climate the towns are located close to water sources on the strategic Silk Road into China.

 Turpan

-Turpan ➚ (Turfan) is the lowest at 505 feet [154 meters] below sea level and hottest place in China (121 ° F [49 ° C]) with ancient aquifers providing the water supply via long, subterranean channels to keep the oasis green.
+Turpan ➚ (Turfan) is the lowest at 505 feet [154 meters] below sea level and also the hottest place in China (121 ° F [49 ° C]) with ancient aquifers providing the water supply via long, subterranean channels to keep the oasis green.
 Only the Dead Sea ➚ is in a deeper depression.
 It is famous for its grapes, there is even a Grape Valley ➚ resort.
 Moonlight Lake (Aydingkol ➚) is a salt lake at the center of the depression.
 West of Turpan are the famous Flaming Mountains ➚which can reach an unbearable 176 ° F [80 ° C] in summer.
 These mountains feature in the Journey to the West which is the story of Buddhism's arrival into China.
 Nearby are the ancient ruins of the abandoned town of Jiaohe.

 Urumqi

 Urumqi ➚, the capital of Xinjiang is an important transport hub inhabited mainly by Han Chinese.
 It has a large museum covering finds from the whole province.
 It claims to be the city furthest from the ocean anywhere in the world.
 The Southern Pastures ➚ scenic spot is located nearby.
-Heavenly Lake ➚ (Tianchi) east of Urumqi is a beautiful lake hidden in the Tianshan mountains which manages to trap a little elusive moisture.
+Heavenly Lake ➚ (Tianchi) east of Urumqi is a beautiful lake hidden within the Tianshan mountains which manages to trap a little elusive moisture.
 The ‘Iron Tile’ Temple or ‘Temple of Happiness and Longevity’ was built by Qing Emperor Qianlong on the nearby mountain.

 Taklamakan desert